Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 There were newcomers, and an absence or two - possibly from casualties or possibly from obsolescence - but it seemed that the Humans had only a tiny supply of these elites.

 The Alpha-of-Alphas wanted to know everything about them.
 Their tactics were well-recorded, but equipment and their biology warranted scrutiny.
-If the Hunters could assimilate some of what made them so exceptional and apply them on a large scale to create their own elites…
+If the Hunters could assimilate some of what made them so exceptional and apply them on a large scale to create their own elites...

 Ideally, of course, it would be best to return their corpses for dissection.
 And sensing that the Gaoian intended to summon them, the Alpha-of-Alphas had pulled back its contingent of elites, promising that their quarry had become bait for an even more succulent prize.